The Best QBittorrent Settings for Faster Downloads

 If the port is open then you’re golden.
 No more action is necessary.
 If the port is not open, make sure you have allowed QBittorrent through your firewall and forward it in your router.
 Different firewalls do things in different ways but you want to allow QBittorrent to send and receive traffic.

-In my Comodo firewall, you select Tasks, Firewall Tasks and Allow Application.
+Of course, if your firewall is blocking your downloads, you’ll need to add them to your whitelist.
+Using Comodo Firewall as an example, select Tasks, Firewall Tasks and Allow Application.
 Navigate to the QBittorrent.exe file and select it to be allowed.
 Any port used by QBittorrent will pass through the firewall without being slowed or blocked.
-I also needed to forward the port on my router firewall too.
-You may need to do the same.
 Port forwarding is a meaty subject and Portforward.com has some extensive guides on getting bit torrent to play nicely.

 Seeders are the people sharing the file and peer sources are the systems that help share them.
 Peer sources are usually DHT or PEX and ideally you should help find quality peers.